RobertAron/hono-type-sse/readme.md

 ## Motivation

 This package aims to unlock the power of SSE and hono with minimal overhead.

-Hono has an extremely powerful RPC system, but it doesn't work for server side events.
+Hono has a great RPC system, but it doesn't work for server side events.
 It's unlikely there will be 1st party support in the near future due to [package size concerns](https://github.com/honojs/hono/pull/3957#issuecomment-2693310852).